 These are the possible types of enforcement action, and what you need to know about them:

 Hazard Awareness notice – this is essentially advice, and there is no obligation to do anything.

 Improvement notice – you must make the improvements within the time-frame specified or face prosecution.

 Prohibition order – prohibits the use of all or part of a dwelling.
 Again, you face prosecution if you don't comply.

 Emergency notice – this gives the council the power to enter the property and take urgent action to deal with the hazard.
 Councils can then charge owners for the cost of this work, but owners have a right of appeal against the notice and the costs involved.

 Emergency prohibition notice – takes effect immediately.

 Further useful information and documents

-If you would like to buy residential tenancy documents, you can find our collection here.
+If you would like to buy residential tenancy documents, you can find our assured shorthold agreements here.

 Please note that the information provided on this page: